KenVanHoeylandt/Spork-Website/docs/index.md

 # Introduction

-Spork is an annotation processing library to speed up development on your projects:<br/>
+Spork is a free and open-source annotation processing library to speed up development on your projects:<br/>
-Write less boilerplate code and make code more readable and maintainable.
+Write less boilerplate code to make code more readable and maintainable.

 Spork aims to be different by overcoming the shortcomings of its [alternatives](/about/comparison).

-We created guide for [Android](/documentation/current/android/getting-started) or [Java](/documentation/current/java/getting-started).

-**Example:**
+### Example

 ```java
 @BindLayout(R.layout.activity_download)